rybakit/RybakitNavigationBundle/README.md

 ## Installation

-Add to your composer.json file
+Add the following to your composer.json file

 ``` json
 {